Lightroom Tutorials: How to Use Lightroom to Edit Photos

 We’ll look at the tutorials in the ideal order of application, taking you through the individual stages of a processing workflow.
 The headings of each section link to the tutorial they are referencing, allowing you to delve into further information and more specific instruction should you wish.

+If there’s one Lightroom tutorial that you need to read, it’s probably this one.
+It forms the foundation of any processing session in Lightroom.
 Open up the Develop window, and the first thing you’ll be faced with is the ‘Basic’ panel.
 This is where you can make all of your initial adjustments.
 You have sliders available for the following:

 - White balance